cplmakerlab/cplmakerlab.github.io/index.md

 ## Hours

-The Maker Lab is currently closed until further notice.
+Due to the COVID-19 pandemic, the Maker Lab is currently closed until further notice.

 ## Contact Us